olivier-carrere/redaction-technique.org/src/content/docs/en/veille/creer-des-documents-differents-a-partir-des-memes-sources-restructuredtext-jinja-texte-conditionnel.md

 ./profiling.py electrician
 ```

-Now just call the script before compiling *via* Sphinx in the `Makefile`.
+Now, just call the script before compiling *via* Sphinx in the `Makefile`.